RuoyunMa/RuoyunMa.github.io/_pages/about.md

 *2019.02.01*
-My cv is renewed with updates of 2018 Fall course scores.
+My CV is renewed with updates of 2018 Fall course scores.

 *2018.12.28*